-HCTM 410 Healthcare IT Systems Analysis and Processes • 5 Cr.
+HCTM 410 HIT Systems Analysis and Process Optimization • 5 Cr.

 Presents strategies and tools for systems analysis and the development of user and systems requirements.
 Emphasis is on capturing and evaluating the needs of various stakeholders including physicians, nurses, patients, and caregivers, as well as meeting health information technology general practices and regulations, and covers techniques to analyze and model healthcare processes.
 Prerequisite: Acceptance into program and completion of fundamentals pathway (IT 103, BTS 168 and PROG 100) or (HPRO 120, HCTM 301 and HCTM 302).

 After completing this class, students should be able to: